 Instructor Help: Office hours are for your benefit - ask questions, get assignment help, discuss class topics or geoscience degrees and career options, or just say hello.
-Office hours are hosted on Zoom with live captioning available.
-While I have a limited window of time listed for office hours, I am in my office at other times and you can always set up an appointment at a time that works for you.
+Office hours are hosted in our offices and on Zoom with live captioning available.
+While I have a limited window of time listed for office hours, you can always set up an appointment at a time that works for you.